Meng-333/L8S2PS-SR/README.md

 ## Citation

-If our code helps your research or work, please consider citing our paper.
+If you find our code and dataset helpful for your research or work, please consider citing our paper.

 ```
 F. Meng et al., "Deep Learning for Remote Sensing Image Super-Resolution: A Comprehensive Review and a New Real-world Benchmark,"